elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 **Workload:** moderate-heavy, spent most time on 251.

 ### Summer 2020
-- 15-213 Introduction to Computer Systems
+- &#9733; 15-213 Introduction to Computer Systems
   - Great introductory course to computer systems and very famous even for non-CMU students.
-  - Not hard to get a good grade since the labs weights 50% and you are provided autograders, but the final exam is extremely hard, especially those questions about concurrency.
+  - Not hard to get a good grade since the labs weights 50% and you are provided autograders, but the final exam was extremely hard, especially those questions about concurrency.
-  - The labs can be very time consuming, so plan your time wisely.
+  - The labs were certainly interesting but they could be very time consuming, so plan your time wisely.
 I began working on Cache Lab the very last day and it took me exactly 24 hours (with no breaks).
 Proxy Lab is a nightmare for me since I began working on it after the final and only had less than one day.
 - 21-325 Probability
-  - Much harder than I expected, very fast-paced in the summer session.
+  - Harder than I expected, very fast-paced in the summer session.
-  - Heavily based on mathematical analysis, so it's better take 21-269 or 21-355 beforehand.
+  - A proof-based course, with the goal to prove the central limit theorem, the law of large numbers, etc. The proofs were highly non-trivial and heavily based on mathematical analysis, so it's recommended to take 21-269 or 21-355 beforehand.
+I didn't take them before so I have to self-taught myself analysis.
-  - The take-home exam felt like a Putnam competition.
-In fact, the first problem on the final is from past Putnams.
-Definitely not related to the homeworks.
+  - The take-home exam felt like a Putnam competition and was definitely not related to the homeworks.

 **Note:** Don't take summer courses since they are very boring and costly.
 Do research if you don't have or don't want an internship.